China hits back at U.S. with $16 billion in tariffs

 China struck back Wednesday at the U.S. with $16 billion in retaliatory tariffs, exactly matching President Donald Trump's latest escalation in the ongoing international trade war.

-The Chinese Ministry of Commerce declared a 25 percent levy on the U.S. goods, which include coal, crude oil, automobiles, motorcycles, and metal scrap.
+The Chinese Ministry of Commerce declared a 25 percent levy on certain U.S. goods, including coal, crude oil, automobiles, motorcycles and scrap metal.

-The move follows the U.S. Trade Representative's office publishing its finalized list on $16 billion in Chinese goods, effective August 23.
-That comes on top of $34 billion in tariffs against China already in effect, bringing the total to $50 billion.
+The move follows the U.S. Trade Representative's office publishing its final list on $16 billion in Chinese goods, effective Aug.
+23. That comes on top of $34 billion in tariffs against China already in effect, bringing the total to $50 billion.

 The White House has also released a list of $200 billion tariffs under consideration, with Trump saying he could go after the entire $500 billion worth of goods the U.S. imports from China annually.

-Wednesday's response from Beijing is the most recent in a series of tit-for-tat protectionist moves between world powers and trading partners.
-President Trump fired the opening shot in January when he announced tariffs on steel and aluminum imported worldwide.
-Those were met by proportionate tariffs by China, the European Union, Canada, and Mexico — which, in turn, prompted the administration to target billions in additional goods.
+The response from Beijing on Wednesday is the most recent in a series of tit-for-tat protectionist moves between world powers and trading partners.
+Trump fired the opening shot in January when he announced tariffs on steel and aluminum imports worldwide.
+Those were met by proportionate tariffs by China, the European Union, Canada and Mexico — which, in turn, prompted the administration to target billions in additional goods.

-President Trump met with President of the European Commission Jean-Claude Juncker in late July to discuss trade issues, securing a promise from the American side to not follow through on his threat to add additional tariffs on European automobile imports while negotiations continued.
+Trump met with the president of the European Commission, Jean-Claude Juncker, in late July to discuss trade issues, securing a promise from the American side to not follow through on his threat to add additional tariffs on European automobile imports while negotiations continued.

 Regardless, the trade war has already begun to strain some parts of the domestic economy it’s supposed to protect.

 Manufacturing is also seeing a hit.
-The country's largest nail factory, in Missouri, announced layoffs in June due to a 50 percent drop in orders because of the tariff on steel from Mexico.
+The country's largest nail factory, in Missouri, announced layoffs in June after orders dropped 50 percent because of the tariff on steel from Mexico.
 Major American brands from Coca-Cola to Tupperware to Pampers have announced higher prices, citing the tariffs; and Harley-Davidson said it was moving some operations overseas to get around trade barriers.

 For now, Trump's aggressive tariff plan has done little to curtail China's roaring export trade: Official data released on Wednesday indicate China exports rose by 12 percent year on year.